Jon Krakauer: Into Thin Air

 Differences centered on what experienced mountaineers thought about the facts of Boukreev's performance.
-As Galen Rowell from the American Alpine Journal wrote to Krakauer, "the fact [is] that every one of Boukreev's clients survived without major injuries while the clients who died or received major injuries were members of your party.
+As photographer Galen Rowell wrote, "the fact [is] that every one of Boukreev's clients survived without major injuries while the clients who died or received major injuries were members of your party.
 Could you explain how Anatoli [Boukreev]'s shortcomings as a guide led to the survival of his clients…?"
-In an article in The Wall Street Journal, Rowell cited numerous inconsistencies in Krakauer's narrative, observing that Krakauer was sleeping in his tent while Boukreev was rescuing other climbers.
+In an opinion piece in The Wall Street Journal, Rowell cited numerous inconsistencies in Krakauer's narrative, observing that Krakauer was sleeping in his tent while Boukreev was rescuing other climbers.
 Rowell argued that Boukreev's actions were nothing short of heroic, and his judgment prescient: "[Boukreev] foresaw problems with clients nearing camp, noted five other guides on the peak [Everest], and positioned himself to be rested and hydrated enough to respond to an emergency.
 His heroism was not a fluke."
 After the publication of Into Thin Air and The Climb, DeWalt, Boukreev, and Krakauer became embroiled in disagreements about Krakauer's portrayal of Boukreev.
 Krakauer had reached a détente with Boukreev in November 1997, but the Russian climber was killed by an avalanche only a few weeks later while climbing Annapurna.

-In addition to Boukreev, several expedition members also took issue with Krakauer's depiction of the events, among them local guide Lopsang Jangbu Sherpa and clients Gau Ming-ho and Sandy Hill Pittman.
+In addition to Boukreev, other expedition members took issue with Krakauer's depiction of the events, including Gau Ming-ho and Sandy Hill Pittman.
+Pittman's criticism focuses on Krakauer's inaccurate depiction of her as inexperienced and a hindrance to the group.

+Neal Beidleman supports Krakauer's accuracy and echoes concerns about Boukreev.
+David Breashears said his film Storm Over Everest was "complimentary to Into Thin Air.
+Jon Krakauer is a very good friend of mine."
+Beck Weathers said Krakauer portrayed his ordeal honestly.
+Beidleman, Breahshears, and Weathers were all on Everest and survived the storm.
+Peter Athans, one of the most accomplished American Himalayan mountaineers of the modern era, affirmed that Krakauer did not exaggerate or misrepresent the storm.

+In 2015 Krakauer said: “I wish I’d never gone.
+I suffered for years, I still suffer from what happened.
+I’m glad I wrote a book about it, but you know, if I could go back and relive my life, I never would have climbed Everest.”